Pú Gōng Yīng (蒲公英) — Dandelion

 1. Overview

-Pú Gōng Yīng (蒲公英) — Taraxacum mongolicum — is known in English as Dandelion.
-It belongs to the category of Herbs that clear Heat and resolve toxicity in the Chinese Materia Medica and is one of the important herbs in traditional Chinese medicine (TCM).
-It is used in Chinese herbal medicine as a component of classical herbal formulas and in tailored prescriptions.
+Pú Gōng Yīng (蒲公英) — Taraxacum mongolicum — is the Chinese dandelion, the whole plant including the root.
+It belongs to the category of Herbs that clear Heat and resolve toxicity in the Chinese Materia Medica and is used in Chinese herbal medicine for hot, swollen, painful conditions — particularly breast abscesses, urinary tract infections, sore throats and red, painful eyes.

 2. Properties